 I’m not even slightly joking, I want it freaking huge.
 Like, “what were you thinking” massive.
-I’m currently trying to talk Adam into a 30×50 (or even 40×60) metal barn that is a combo 2 car garage, workshop, and future small guest area.
+I’m currently trying to talk Adam into a 30×50 (or even 40×60) metal barn that is a combo two car garage, workshop, and future small guest area.

-When we come in from our massive barn, I want a designated place for shoes, coats, backpacks, etc. I want bench to sit on and each person to have their own cubby.
+When we come in from our massive barn, I want a designated place for shoes, coats, backpacks, etc. I want a bench to sit on and each person to have their own cubby.
 I think this would go a really long way in keeping clutter out of the main part of the house.

 10. Giant window above the kitchen sink (that looks into the backyard, preferably)